 I’m so pleased with how this desk turned out!

-The vanity desk and medicine cabinet will not only look great but will also be super functional.
+The vanity desk and medicine cabinet will not only look great but will also be super functional, especially for tight spaces or a small room.

-I hope you can see how easy is it to create a DIY vanity cabinet desk.
+I hope you can see how easy is it to create a stylish makeup vanity.

 Make sure to check out a few other furniture flips here before you leave!